 As described in Section 615.3 below, the information provided on the application will become part of the public record.
-Therefore, if the work satisfies the statutory definition of a pseudonymous work, and if the applicantauthor does not wish to disclose the author'shis or her real name, the applicant shouldmay provide the author's pseudonym in the application fields/spaces marked Name of Author, Name of Claimant, Rights and Permissions, Correspondent, and/or Certification, instead of providing the author's real name.
+Therefore, if the work satisfies the statutory definition of a pseudonymous work and if the applicant does not wish to disclose the author's real name, the applicant should provide the author's pseudonym in the application instead of providing the author's real name.

-• Steven Kingsley is the author of a literary work titled Running Woman, which was published by New American Library.
+- Woman, which was published by New American Library.

 Kingsley's name did not appear on this edition of the work.

 Instead, the author was identified as "Rick Buchman."
-The applicant names Rick Buchman as the author and claimant, and checks the Pseudonymous box.
+The applicant names Rick Buchman as the author and claimant, and checkswith the Pseudonymous box. checked "yes."
 The Office will register the work as a pseudonymous work.
-In the alternative, the Office would accept an application that named the author as "Steven Kingsley, whose pseudonym is Rick Buchman" (regardless of whether the Pseudonymous box has or has not been checked).
+In the alternative, the Office would accept an application that named the author as "Steven Kingsley, whose pseudonym is Rick Buchman" (regardless of whether the Pseudonymous box has or has not been checked). \(\)." - An application is submitted for a poster containing artwork and text.
+The application names "Deacon of Chocolate City" as the author of the work and checked the Pseudonymous box is checked.
+Dennis Rickman is namedlisted as the copyright claimant.
+The poster may be registered as a pseudonymous work, because the deposit copy states that the work was created by "Deacon of Chocolate City."

-• An application is submitted for a poster containing artwork and text.
-The applicant named "Deacon of Chocolate City" as the author of the work and checked the Pseudonymous box.
-Dennis Rickman is named as the copyright claimant.
-Because the applicant did not provide a transfer statement, the registration specialist will assume that Dennis Rickman is the author of this work, that he created this work under his pseudonym, and that the applicant intended to reveal the author's identity in the registration record.
+Because the applicant did not provide a transfer statement, the registration specialist will assume that Dennis Rickman is the author of this work, and that he created this work under his pseudonym, and that the applicant intended to reveal the author's identity in the registration record.